Skip to main content

 Queues with an XML Bin

 We are going to define the forwarding instructions in an XML bin hosted on SignalWire.
-To create an XML bin, go to the "LaML" section in your SignalWire space, then click on "Bins".
+To create an XML bin, go to the "LaML" section in your SignalWire Space, then click on "Bins".

 A screenshot of the LāML tab of a project called 'Dan's Space' in SignalWire.
 Within the selected 'Bins' tab, a table organizes bins by Name, Request URL, Requests, and Last Accessed.

-To create a new XML bin, click the blue button in the LaML section of your SignalWire space.
+To create a new XML bin, click the blue button in the LaML section of your SignalWire Space.

 You will need to create three bins, whose content is given below.